 Lesson Code: BPU-809 (PREMIUM LESSON) Provides an overview of the principles and practices of formulation and packaging processes in a modern biopharmaceutical manufacturing facility.

-Lesson Code: BPU-1113 (CURRENTLY IN UPGRADE & CONVERSION TO PREMIUM LESSON) Describes freeze drying, its use in biopharmaceutical manufacturing, the structure of a freeze dryer and the freeze drying process, including critical parameters, cycle phases, process monitoring and control.
+Lesson Code: BPU-1113 (PREMIUM LESSON) Describes freeze drying (lyophilization), its use in biopharmaceutical manufacturing, the structure of a freeze dryer and the freeze drying process, including critical parameters, cycle phases, process monitoring and control.

 Lesson Code: BPU-1111 (PREMIUM LESSON) An overview of the process design stage of process validation, describing how a biopharmaceutical manufacturing process can be defined using a Quality by Design (QbD) approach that emphasizes accumulated scientific knowledge and quality risk management.